 2015: The George Institute, UK moved to the Nuffield Department of Women’s & Reproductive Health, within Oxford’s Medical Sciences Division, creating new opportunities to work together towards improving the health of women across the life course.

 2020: The George Institute entered into a new partnership with Imperial College London with a focus on driving the development and evaluation of innovative and sustainable global health systems.
 At Imperial, our academic home lies within the School of Public Health.
-Our affiliation with the University of Oxford ceased in August of 2020.
+The George Institute UK moved to Imperial College London in July 2020.